xivind/velo-supervisor-2000/README.md

 - Improved initital setup and configuration
 - ... and much more

+**Planned for v0.5.0**
+- ...

 **Planned for v0.4.0**
 - Configured program to run in Docker

-**Planned for v0.3.1**
-- Improved input validation and user dialogue

 **Planned for v0.3.0**
+- Improved input validation
+- Feedback to user from business logic
 - Refactored code base and improved business logic

 **v0.2.0**